wildpirus/webapi/README.md

 * BASE_DE_DATOS: PostgreSql or SQL Server 2019
 * GIT: git version 2.37.1.windows.1 (Used version)

-Documentation on: endpoint `/swagger/` or `https://www.getpostman.com/collections/347517c2bc726ac861f6`
+Documentation on: endpoint `/swagger/` or postman collection in the projects folder `/Doc`

 Using ORM, Entity Framework, so theres no need to do a sql script to create the database; using PostgreSql or SQL Server